How safe is the new Kia Soul?

-For the 2020 model year, the ever-popular Kia Soul crossover was redesigned to include some new styling tweaks and a more comfortable interior.
+For the new model year, the ever-popular Kia Soul crossover was redesigned to include some new styling tweaks and a more comfortable interior.

 Perhaps more importantly, though, it also received some safety improvements, helping it land the Insurance Institute for Highway Safety awarded the Soul the Top Safety Pick Plus award, the best safety rating you can get from the IIHS.

-Helping the cause was the fact that the 2020 Soul came with two optional front crash prevention systems, including pedestrian detection technology, which is quickly becoming common in most new vehicles.
+Helping the cause was the fact that the redesigned Soul came with two optional front crash prevention systems, including pedestrian detection technology, which is quickly becoming common in most new vehicles.

 Both front crash prevention systems in the new Kia Soul received “Superior” ratings for the crash tests performed at 12 and 25 mph.
 In those crash tests, the systems both avoided collision with a stationary object used to represent another vehicle.